 Dr. Gary Rothfeld , board certified dermatologist at NYC Dematology, having worked alongside

-you may have.
-Through cosmetic and medical dermatology, laser surgery and powerful combination treatment options, Dr. Gary
+may have.
+Through cosmetic and medical dermatology, laser surgery and powerful combination treatment options, Dr. Gary Rothfeld quickly

-Dr. Gary Rothfeld is well known for his particular expertise is in designing anti-aging, anti-acne, and anti-rosacea
+is well known for his particular expertise is in designing anti-aging, anti-acne, and anti-rosacea treatments with exceptional

-concern is that you receive an individualized skin treatment program that eliminates your problems without
+is that you receive an individualized skin treatment program that eliminates your problems without unnecessary

 The most common medical condition that Dr. Rothfeld treats is Acne and Acne Scarring.
 His comprehensive approach may include photodynamic therapy which will help restore your natural, radiant skin without the signs of acne.
 This

 treatment, which can consist of a combination of blue light and

 laser, significantly diminishes your need for oral medications.

 initiated his interest and involvement in Laser Dermatology.
 He has the latest proven lasers to treat acne and acne scarring, broken blood vessles, and rosacea , wrinkles , and loose

 skin.
 These laser procedures provide tremendous results with little downtime.
 All laser procedures are performed personally